Lingaraj-Patil/todo-app/README.md

 ## Description
 A simple todo application that helps users manage their tasks efficiently.
+This was one of the exercise in the cohort by Harkirat Singh.

 ## Features
 - Add, edit, and delete tasks